 Need more reasons?
 How ’bout helping you maintain a nice hiking rhythm while getting your arms involved in your workout?

 Hiking Pole Choices

-Hiking poles are offered in a dizzying array of options (twist-locking vs. cam-locking adjustment, aluminum vs. composite vs. aluminum/composite construction — not to mention grip and basket options).
-After trying a number of them, I keep coming back to the same combination — the basic three-section aluminum with twist-locking mechanisms made by Leki.
-Why?
+Hiking poles are offered in a dizzying array of options (twist-locking vs. cam-locking adjustment, aluminum vs. composite (such as carbon fiber) — not to mention various grip and basket options).
+Here are my suggestions for honing in on the best choice for you.

 - Durability – I’m really tough on my gear.
 I like the sturdy feel and proven durability of aluminum poles.
 They haven’t let me down yet.

 - Price – For as little as $60, you can be dancing down the trail with added stability and support.
 From there, the sky is the limit.
 For example, ultralight carbon fiber poles with cork grips run closer to $200 a pair.